-3046833 1.
-Benefits, contributions, data and assets
+1. Benefits, contributions, data and assets

-Page 4 of 23 For the valuation we have relied on various sources of information, as shown in table 2.
+For the valuation we have relied on various sources of information, as shown in table 2.

 We have valued the benefits as summarised in Appendix 2.
 We are not aware of any changes to benefits since the previous valuation.
+In certain circumstances there is insufficient information to accurately assess the benefits payable to members.